The best home design software lets you create a dream layout for your home or studio, without leaving your desk.

 Once you've finished your creation, you can generally export it as a high-resolution render, allowing you to share with professional architects and builders who can help turn it into a reality.
 The pieces software we've listed here come at various prices, but many have free tiers that give you access to basic features if you just want to mess around with a designer for some inspo.
 At the end of the list, we've also picked out our favourite free home design software, in case your budget is zero.

 We've picked out what we reckon are the best examples of home design software right now.
 Each has different features, and some are only available for certain operating systems, so have a look through before committing.
-And if you're looking to furnish an office or studio, don't miss our guides to the best desks and best office chairs.
+And if you're looking to furnish an office or studio, don't miss our guides to the best desks, best office chairs, and the best office chairs for back pain.

 The best home design software